 The age-old battle of Sales vs. Marketing continues.
-Getting the two teams aligned and working well together can feel impossible – especially when the business isn’t hitting their targets.
+Getting the two teams aligned and working well together can feel challenging – especially if your business isn’t hitting its targets.

 Last time your business fell short of a revenue goal, who was at fault?